MakersAsylumIndia/AeroRelief/README.md

 Start by writing a **brief introduction** to your project right here in this `README.md` file:

 🔹 What problem are you solving?
+This project is a fixed wing unmanned aerial vehicle designed for rapid deployment in flood-hit areas.
+Its primary function is to deliver essential supplies—such as medicine, food, water, and communication equipment—to locations that are otherwise inaccessible due to flooding.
 🔹 What’s your proposed solution?

-Just 2–3 lines are enough.
-This helps others quickly understand what your project is about.

-Click on the ✏️ PENCIL icon next to the README title above, and you can edit the README directly from within your browser.
+The main objective of this project is to design and develop a reliable and efficient UAV that can perform emergency delivery missions in flood-hit regions.
+The UAV should be able to autonomously navigate through flood-prone zones, deliver critical supplies, and return safety.

 ---